 Dryers will often have a moisture sensor as well to help detect when the clothing has been thoroughly dried.
 A malfunctioning moisture sensor, or one coated with fabric softener oil, may shut off the dryer prematurely requiring you to run the appliance longer to actually dry its load.
 Alternately, if the sensor is unable to detect that the clothing has dried, it may allow the dryer to continue to run longer than it needs to if the auto-mode has been selected.

 Electric dryer models use a heating element to heat the air instead of a burner assembly.
-The heating element is activated when it receives 240 volts of alternating current through two legs of voltage, each carry 120 volts.
+The heating element is activated when it receives 240 volts of alternating current through two legs of voltage, each carrying 120 volts.
 The timer, heat selector, and start switch on the dryer control panel allow the first leg of voltage to carry the current to the motor, and through the cycling thermostat, high-limit thermostat, and thermal cut-off fuse on its way to the heating element.
 The second leg of voltage carries the current through a switch on the motor which closes when the motor is running.
 The current is then sent to the opposite side of the element.
 Once both legs of voltage reach the element, the circuit is closed, and the element begins to heat the air.

 Just like with gas dryers, the cycling thermostat will monitor the air temperature in the blower housing.
 When the proper temperature is reached, the thermostat will shut off voltage to the heating element.
 The high-limit thermostat and thermal cut-off fuse will also monitor the temperature of the element and its housing.